Hybrid Mechanisms: Trading off Strategyproofness and Efficiency of Random Assignment Mechanisms: Partially Strategyproof Hybrid Mechanisms

-Regarding tightness of Theorem \ref{thm:construction}, none of the requirements can be dismissed: $g$ must be weakly less varying than $f$, otherwise a beneficial manipulation may persist for any mixing factor (as discussed in Section \ref{subsubsec.construction.aux.wlv}).
-Propositions \ref{prop:f_SP_tight} and \ref{prop:g_WI_tight} show that strategyproofness of $f$ and weak invariance of $g$, respectively, are also essential. \begin{proposition} If $f$ is not strategyproof, there exists a mechanism $g$ that is weakly invariant and weakly less varying than $f$, and a bound $r \in (0,1)$ such that no non-trivial hybrid of the pair $(f,g)$ will be \URBIr-partially strategyproof. \end{proposition} \begin{proof}Proof [outline (formal proof in Appendix \ref{app.subsec.construction_tightness})] The key idea is to choose $g$ as a constant mechanism that yields the same allocation, independent of the agents' reports.
-If $f$ is manipulable by some agent with utility $\tilde{u}$, we choose $\tilde{r}$ such that $\tilde{u} \in \mathrm{URBI}(\tilde{r})$.
-Then any non-trivial hybrid will be manipulable for $\tilde{u}$. \end{proof} \begin{proposition} For any strategyproof $f$ and any $g$ that is weakly less varying than $f$, but not weakly invariant in a setting $(N,M,\mathbf{q})$, no non-trivial hybrid of the pair $(f,g)$ is \URBIr-partially strategyproof for any bound $r \in (0,1]$ in the setting $(N,M,\mathbf{q})$. \end{proposition} \begin{proof}Proof [outline (formal proof in Appendix \ref{app.subsec.construction_tightness})] To see this, we show that if $g$ is not weakly invariant, then neither is any non-trivial hybrid.
-Consequently, the hybrid is not \URBIr-partially strategyproof either. \end{proof} We have now obtained a good understanding of the incentive properties of hybrid mechanisms.
-However, we are interested in the trade-off between efficiency and strategyproofness.
-To this end, we analyze the efficiency properties of hybrid mechanisms in Sections \ref{subsec.efficiency.dom} and \ref{subsec.efficiency.impdom} and describe the trade-offs that can be realized via hybrids in more detail in Section \ref{subsec.efficiency.hierarchies}. \begin{remark} Fairness is also a desirable property for one-sided matching mechanisms.
-It is straightforward to see that a hybrid of two \emph{anonymous} or \emph{symmetric} mechanisms will also be anonymous or symmetric, respectively.
-However, this paper is concerned with trade-offs between strategyproofness and efficiency, and we leave trade-offs between fairness and strategyproofness or efficiency to future research. \end{remark}
+We have seen that under hybrid-admissibility, the degree of strategyproofness of hybrid mechanisms in fact behave as our intuition suggests.
+Next, we show that dropping either of the three conditions from hybrid-admissibility will lead to a collapse of this guarantee. \begin{proposition} If $\f$ is not strategyproof, there exists a mechanism $\g$ that is upper invariant and weakly less varying than $\f$, and a bound $r \in (0,1)$, such that no non-trivial hybrid of the pair $(\f,\g)$ will be $r$-partially strategyproof. \end{proposition} \begin{proof} Consider a constant mechanism $\g$ that yields the same assignment, independent of the agents' reports.
+If $\f$ is manipulable by some agent $i$ with utility $u_i$, we choose $r$ such that $u_i \in \URBIr$.
+Then $i$ can manipulate any non-trivial hybrid of $\f$ and $\g$. \end{proof} \begin{proposition} For any strategyproof $\f$ and any $\g$ that is weakly less varying than $\f$, but not upper invariant, no non-trivial hybrid of the pair $(\f,\g)$ is $r$-partially strategyproof for any bound $r \in (0,1]$. \end{proposition} \begin{proof} Since $\f$ is strategyproof, it must be upper invariant by Fact \ref{fact:thm1}.
+If $\g$ is not upper invariant, then neither is any non-trivial hybrid of $\f$ and $\g$.
+Consequently, the hybrid is not $r$-partially strategyproof for any $r > 0$ by Fact \ref{fact:thm2}. \end{proof} \begin{proposition} Let $\f$ be a strategyproof mechanism such that for some agent $i\in N$, some preference profile $(P_i,P_{-i})$, and some misreport $P_{i}'$, we have $\f_i(P_i,P_{-i}) = \f_i(P_i',P_{-i})$.
+Then there exits an upper invariant mechanism $\g$ such that no non-trivial hybrid of the pair $(\f,\g)$ is $r$-partially strategyproof for any bound $r \in (0,1]$ \end{proposition} \begin{proof} Let $j$ be the best choice object under $P_i$ that changes position between $P_i$ and $P_i'$.
+Then let $\g$ be upper invariant with $\g_{i,j}(P_i,P_{-i}) = 0$ and $\g_{i,j}(P_i',P_{-i}) = 1$.
+If $\beta > 0$, then $i$ can manipulate the hybrid $\h$ in a first order-stochastic dominance sense.
+Therefore, $\h$ cannot be partially strategyproof by Proposition 2 in \citep{MennleSeuken2017PSP_WP}. \end{proof} In combination, Propositions \ref{prop:tightness:fsp}, \ref{prop:tightness:gui}, and \ref{prop:tightness:gwlvf} show that none of the three requirements for hybrid admissibility can be dropped, or else the relaxed incentive properties of the hybrid mechanisms may be degenerate.